 Roasted parsnips are an essential dish in British cuisine, where they’re commonly served with the traditional Sunday roast and are one of the trimmings that often accompany Christmas dinner.

-This version takes the traditional roasted parsnip recipe and adds a little splash of sweet apple cider and maple cider for a boost of fall flavour.
+This version takes the traditional roasted parsnip recipe and adds a little splash of sweet apple cider and maple syrup for a boost of fall flavour.
 As they bake, the cider reduces into a glossy glaze that bumps up the sweetness level, though a dash of cider vinegar balances things out by adding a much-needed pop of acidity.

 The beauty of this dish is that it looks beautiful and tastes amazing, but requires just a handful of ingredients and minimal prep work.
 No fuss, no muss.